Updated August 2017

 The Primus Onja is super cute and easy to carry, but just one use badly burnt the lovely white paint job.

 Wind resistance is tricky to test, as you can't exactly order up the same wind for every cooking experience.
 And when it does crop up, it can significantly interfere with the performance of a stove.
-Even the smallest bit of wind can drastically effect a flame and its efficiency.
-What became really clear for us in assessing this metric is that, despite the 60-70,000 BTUs available on our bigger models, wind resistance suffered due to a lack of adequate wind protection from, primarily, the large amount of physical space between the cookware and the burners.
+Even the smallest bit of wind can drastically affect a flame and its efficiency.
+What became clear to us in assessing this metric is that, despite the 60-70,000 BTUs available on our bigger models, wind resistance suffered due to a lack of adequate wind protection from, primarily, the significant amount of physical space between the cookware and the burners.
 Our top two performers in this category, the Stansport 2-Burner

 and the Camp Chef Everest